puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/fr-FR/microsoft-edge-policies.md

   >Versions prises en charge : Microsoft Edge sur Windows et Mac depuis la version 79 ou ultérieure

   #### Description
-  Spécifie le logo de la société à utiliser sur dans le nouvel onglet dans Microsoft Edge.
+  Specifies the company logo to use on the new tab page in Microsoft Edge.

-La stratégie doit être configurée en tant que chaîne qui exprime le(s) logo(s) au format JSON.
-Par exemple { "default_logo": { "url": "https://www.contoso.com/logo.png", "hash": "cd0aa9856147b6c5b4ff2b7dfee5da20aa38253099ef1b4a64aced233c9afe29" }, "light_logo": { "url": "https://www.contoso.com/light_logo.png", "hash": "517d286edb416bb2625ccfcba9de78296e90da8e32330d4c9c8275c4c1c33737" } }
+The policy should be configured as a string that expresses the logo(s) in JSON format.
+For example: { "default_logo": { "url": "https://www.contoso.com/logo.png", "hash": "cd0aa9856147b6c5b4ff2b7dfee5da20aa38253099ef1b4a64aced233c9afe29" }, "light_logo": { "url": "https://www.contoso.com/light_logo.png", "hash": "517d286edb416bb2625ccfcba9de78296e90da8e32330d4c9c8275c4c1c33737" } }

-Pour configurer cette stratégie, spécifiez l’URL à partir de laquelle Microsoft Edge peut télécharger le logo et son hachage de chiffrement (SHA-256), qui permet de vérifier l’intégrité du téléchargement.
-Le logo doit être au format PNG ou SVG et sa taille de fichier ne doit pas dépasser 16 Mo.
-Le logo est téléchargé et mis en cache.
-Il est retéléchargé à chaque modification de l’URL ou du hachage.
-L’URL doit être accessible sans authentification.
+You configure this policy by specifying the URL from which Microsoft Edge can download the logo and its cryptographic hash (SHA-256), which is used to verify the integrity of the download.
+The logo must be in PNG or SVG format, and its file size must not exceed 16 MB.
+The logo is downloaded and cached, and it will be redownloaded whenever the URL or the hash changes.
+The URL must be accessible without any authentication.

-Le « default_logo » est obligatoire et est utilisé lorsqu’il n’y a pas d’image d’arrière-plan.
-Si « light_logo » est spécifié, il est utilisé lorsque le nouvel onglet de l’utilisateur a une image d’arrière-plan.
-Nous vous conseillons d’utiliser un logo horizontal avec un arrière-plan transparent aligné à gauche et centré verticalement.
-Le logo doit avoir une hauteur minimale de 32 pixels et des proportions de 1:1 à 4:1.
-Le « default_logo » doit avoir un contraste approprié avec un arrière-plan blanc/noir, tandis que le « light_logo » doit avoir un contraste correct par rapport à une image d’arrière-plan.
+The 'default_logo' is required and will be used when there's no background image.
+If 'light_logo' is provided, it will be used when the user's new tab page has a background image.
+We recommend a horizontal logo with a transparent background that is left-aligned and vertically centered.
+The logo should have a minimum height of 32 pixels and an aspect ratio from 1:1 to 4:1.
+The 'default_logo' should have proper contrast against a white/black background while the 'light_logo' should have proper contrast against a background image.

-Si vous activez cette stratégie, Microsoft Edge télécharge et affiche le(s) logo(s) spécifié(s) sur le nouvel onglet.
-Les utilisateurs ne peuvent pas remplacer ni masquer le(s) logo(s).
+If you enable this policy, Microsoft Edge downloads and shows the specified logo(s) on the new tab page.
+Users can't override or hide the logo(s).

-Si vous désactivez cette stratégie ou si vous ne la configurez pas, Microsoft Edge n’affiche pas de logo de la société ni de logo Microsoft sur le nouvel onglet.
+If you disable or don't configure this policy, Microsoft Edge will show no company logo or a Microsoft logo on the new tab page.

-Pour obtenir de l’aide sur la détermination du hachage SHA-256, voir https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash?view=powershell-6.
+For help with determining the SHA-256 hash, see https://docs.microsoft.com/powershell/module/microsoft.powershell.utility/get-filehash.

   #### Fonctionnalités prises en charge :
   - Peut être obligatoire: Oui